madan712/draftjs-text-editor/README.md

-# Rich text editor using DraftJs
+# A simple rich text editor using DraftJs

-This project is a simple example of a rich HTML text area with line numbers and a copy icon.
-The text area allows users to input and edit code, with line numbers to aid readability, and a copy button for easy sharing.
+This simple rich text editor is built using [`Draft.js`](https://draftjs.org/) and offers basic controls such as bold, italic, and underline.
+It provides users with a familiar and intuitive editing experience, allowing them to easily apply text formatting and styling to their content.
+While it may not have all the advanced features of more complex rich text editors, this editor is a great starting point for developers looking to create a custom text editor with basic formatting capabilities.

 Please see the [`DEMO`](https://stackutils.com/#/text2pdf) here